FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/cloud-storage-services-understanding-the-decentralized-storage-approach.md

 By understanding how a decentralized cloud storage service operates and what advantages it offers over its centralized counterparts, developers can leverage these tools to create a more secure, reliable, and user-friendly online experience.

-## What is Decentralized Cloud Storage?
+## What is Decentralized Cloud Storage

 {{< youtube id="by9koo-A3CU" title="The Decentralized Cloud is Here with Olaf Carlson-Wee" >}}